Live streaming: what do I need to know?

 - Instagram (owned by Facebook)

-If you’re a writer member, this means we pay out royalties if your music is played online on these platforms, including via live streaming.
+If you’re a writer member, this means you might be eligible for royalties if your music is played online on these platforms, including via live streaming.

 The ICE Core deal is the licensing deal ICE has in place with these platforms.
-This means the platforms pay ICE an up-front fee to play music that’s registered with us, which we can then distribute as royalties to you.
+This means the platforms pay ICE an up-front fee to play music that’s registered with us, which we can then distribute as royalties.